 What are the 3 Principles of Information Security?

 The three core principles of information security are called the CIA triad (confidentiality, integrity and availability).
-Data protection risks are calculated based on likelihood and impacts on each of these three core IT security principles.
+Data protection risks are calculated based on the likelihood and impacts on each of these three core IT security principles.

 The purpose of Confidentiality is to protect the data from unauthorised access.
 It is possible by implementing access restrictions to allow access to authorised entities only.
-Examples of data confidentiality compromise would be unauthorised disclosure, password theft or sensitive information theft.
+Examples of data confidentiality compromise would be unauthorised disclosure, password theft or sensitive data theft.

 In the past, even now, sometimes, privacy is used interchangeably with confidentiality.

 Integrity means preserving the accuracy and completeness of data.
 This element ensures that data has not been tampered with and can be trusted.
 Data security is sometimes confused with data integrity.
 It deals with the protection of data, whereas data integrity deals with trustworthiness.
 An example of data integrity compromise is the altering of data during transfer due to unauthorised access.
 Integrity covers another concept known as non-repudiation; it refers to none of the parties’ ability to deny a transaction.
 This is similar to our real-life scenario where one signs a legal contract and cannot be denied once it is signed.
 A signature is a non-repudiation element in this scenario.
 An example of non-repudiation is digital signatures.
 Digital signatures are combined with other measures to ensure one party to a contract cannot deny their signatures’ authenticity and integrity, offering assurance to the communication or contract.